+Update: Renovated into the Angad Arts Hotel, which opened in November of 2018.
 Last used as the headquarters of the St. Louis health department, the old Missouri Theater Building is now being rehabbed into a blues club and apartments.
-It’s the last major building in Grand Center to be redeveloped, and will certainly… Continue Reading
+It’s… Continue Reading

 Hiding in plain sight for decades while shuttered, one would be wise to simply walk down and gaze upon this mighty edifice.
 It should be forgotten no longer, its clumsy wedding to the new Savvis Center notwithstanding.